Network Device Vendor Management in rConfig V8

 Section titled “Data Model Integration”The vendor collection integrates with multiple components within rConfig V8:

-- Device Records: Each device in rConfig associates with a specific vendor, creating a direct link between inventory and manufacturer
+- Device Records: Each device in rConfig can associate with a vendor, creating a link between inventory and manufacturer

-- Connection Templates: Vendor-specific connection parameters can be pre-configured and automatically applied during device onboarding
+- Connection Templates: Vendor-specific connection parameters can be pre-configured and applied during device onboarding

 - Reporting Engine: The reporting system uses vendor data as a key dimension for generating infrastructure analysis and compliance reports